dgrothman/theinnerjourney/docs/C1-SafePeople/ColorCode-Red.md

 * Often arrogant and defiant or authority
 * Inconsiderate of other’s feelings (selfish)
 * Inpatient with others

-**As a friend**

-* Insensitive and unemotional
-* Doesn’t like to admit the need for friendship
-* Remains detached from sharing self completely
-* Enters friendship asking “what’s in it for me?”
-* Listens only when convenient
-* Maintains mostly rational friendships
-* Tries to control group activities
-* Expects friends to do things his or her way
-* Won’t admit inadequacies for fear of losing power and control
-* Negative, critical, and judgmental of others
-* Feels it is more important to be right than agreeable
-* Blunt or rude when angered
-* Boring
-* Expects to be entertained while waiting for action to begin
-* Stubborn
-* Denies any personal inadequacies of responsibility

 ## Developing Positive Connections with Red
 **Do's**